-At #Cannon #Disability, we believe every claimant should have the right to appear in person at their hearing, meet the Judge who is going to decide their case, and have the ability to cross-examine the experts while they are sitting in the court room.
-We think the Judge should live in the same area as the claimant, so that the Judge understands the availability of jobs and knows the reputation of the doctors who are supporting the claimant’s #disability case.
+At Cannon Disability Law, we believe every claimant should have the right to appear in person at their hearing, meet the Judge who is going to decide their case, and have the ability to cross-examine the experts while they are sitting in the courtroom.
+We think the Judge should live in the same area as the claimant, so that the Judge understands the availability of jobs and knows the reputation of the doctors who are supporting the claimant’s disability case.

-SSA wants to nationalize the ALJ system, so that claimant’s will have a detached, impersonal hearing from a judge that they will never meet in their hometown.
+SSA wants to nationalize the ALJ system, so that claimant’s will have a detached, impersonal hearing from a judge that they never meet in their hometown.
 Presumably, this will save the government money because they will be able to shut down local hearing offices and run everything from a central location.
-It will also give the government more control over the Judges and their decisions, eliminating the ALJ’s autonomy and objectivity.
-The video hearing is unfair to the claimant.
+It will also give the SSA more control over the Judges and their decisions.
+We believe this eliminates the ALJ’s autonomy and objectivity.
+The video hearing system is unfair to most claimants.